ja11sop/std-filesystem-relative/papers/DXXXX.md

 path == normalize(start/rel_path)
 ```

 This holds for all options shown.
-This proposal favours **Option 1** because it additionally allows general use to not result in an error.
-This is important for 2 reasons.
-First it paves the way to code such as the following (in reality you need to test `empty()`):
+This proposal favours **Option 1** because it additionally allows general use to not result in an error minimising the extra code required wile retaining intuitive use.
+This is important as it paves the way to code such as the following (in reality you need to test `empty()`):

 ```cpp
 if( auto RelPath = relative( Path, Start ) )